 Clopidogrel (Plavix) is a medicine to prevent blood clots, which can cause heart attacks and strokes.
 It may be prescribed after a heart attack, after angioplasty, and for people who have heart disease or peripheral arterial disease.

 Some people have changes, or mutations, to a certain gene (CYP2C19).
 These changes may keep the body from being able to use clopidogrel to prevent blood clots.
 If a person with these genetic changes takes clopidogrel, the medicine may not work.
 This may raise the person's chance of having a heart attack or a stroke.

-A DNA test can look for these changes.
 The test is done by swabbing the inside of your cheek.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.